 Today the outsourcing trend is reversing some, as more manufacturing jobs are returning to the U.S. Some companies, like General Electric, realize that they can monitor and improve on assembly-line efficiency better close to home, while other factors include the rising costs of shipping and increasing wages in countries like China and India, which are finally starting to approach that of non-unionized American labor.
 Yet, insourcing can also include foreign workers.
 Under H1-B non-immigrant visas, companies can hire temporary immigrants to do jobs for which there are no “qualified Americans.”
 Sometimes it’s true there aren’t qualified Americans, but other times that’s a farce.
 Due to lax oversight, some companies started to define qualified as will do the same job for less money.
 In 2016, Walt Disney (250 in Data Systems) and Southern California Edison (400 in IT) fired hundreds of American employees and even required them to train their replacements from India before picking up their final paycheck.
 Corporate America is currently lobbying Congress to loosen H1-B restrictions, while Donald Trump vowed to get rid of the H1-B Visa program in the 2016 campaign.

 Globalization continues to be a controversial topic in American politics and will continue to be for the foreseeable future.
 The 2016 election saw two populist candidates, Trump (R) and Bernie Sanders (D), opposed to free trade and they even pressured Hillary Clinton (D) into taking an ambiguous stand against President Obama’s Trans-Pacific Partnership that loosens trade restrictions between NAFTA (U.S., Canada, Mexico) and twelve Pacific Rim countries that constitute 40% of the world economy.
+George W. Bush also supported the TPP.
 If not opposed to trade outright, Sanders and Trump at least wanted to rework the terms of the agreement, though it’s difficult in multilateral (multi-country) agreements to have each country go back to the drawing board because then the others might want to renegotiate and the whole process gets drawn out or falls apart.
 When Trump became president and pulled the U.S. out of the TPP, other nations started negotiating their own trade agreements.
 One point of TPP was to check China’s growing hegemony in Asia by striking agreements with its neighbors but not them, in effect surrounding them with American allies.
 With America abandoning its place at the negotiating table, China has assumed a leadership role in brokering these negotiations (even when not participating directly), leveraging their influence as low-cost manufacturers.
 Meanwhile, Trump initiated a tit-for-tat tariff war in the hopes that America could absorb the short-term damage long enough to outlast China and force them to back down, with a 10-25% import duty on nearly half of the products shipping to the U.S. and retaliatory Chinese tariffs on American agricultural exports.

 This is a critical issue as Chinese-American trade is the world’s largest and most important exchange (aka Chimerica), and the relationship degenerated in the first decades of the 21st century with China’s increased military strength (especially naval) and its rampant cybertheft of American technology.
 The 2008 financial meltdown leveled the playing field, narrowing the gap as measured by America’s GDP advantage over China.
 There’s no particular reason for China and the U.S. to go to war — and that would likely destroy each country’s economy, at least temporarily — but many Americans aren’t comfortable with potentially being surpassed as the world’s #1 economic and military power.
 Some analysts see a new Sino-American cold war brewing and are hoping to avoid a Thucydides Trap scenario whereby the two countries stumble into an unnecessary war just because China is growing at a faster rate than the U.S. (as was ancient Athens in relation to Sparta, described by the historian Thucydides in History of the Peloponnesian War).